centreon/centreon-documentation/en/alerts-notifications/notif-configuration.md

         - If a state change occurs during a time which is not covered by the time period, no notifications will be sent out.
         - If no value is defined on the host/service or any of its parent templates, the default value is 24x7.

     - **First notification delay**: Define the number of “time units” to wait before sending out the first problem notification when the host enters a HARD non-UP state/when the service enters a HARD non-OK state.
-The host or service enters a HARD state after the Max retry attempts has been reached (defined on the **General Information** tab)
+The host or service enters a HARD state after the **Max check attempts** has been reached (defined on the **General Information** tab)
         - With the default time unit of 60s, this number will mean multiples of 1 minute.
         - If you set this value to 0, the monitoring engine will start sending out notifications immediately.
         - If nothing is defined on the host/service or on any of its parent templates, the default value is 0.